Tavleen0302/Tavleen0302/README.md

 ## Goals for 2024

-- 🌟 Expand my knowledge in Cybersecurity/Penetration Testing/Bug Bounty.
+- 🌟 Expand my knowledge in Cybersecurity/SOC/DFIR.
 - Collarborate with others